MEET OUR STAFF

 AMANDA BAYNE, INSTRUCTOR

-Since Amanda Bayne was a little girl, she has been passionate about the performing arts.
-Amanda has received training from numerous dance studios throughout Long Island since she was 5 years old.
+Amanda Bayne has always been passionate about the performing arts.
+Amanda has received training from numerous dance studios throughout Long Island.
 Whether it was summer intensives, master classes, competition teams, or performances, Amanda has always loved learning new choreography and styles of dance from various instructors.
 These instructors included former Broadway performers, acting and singing coaches, and professional dancers.
 Amanda has been trained in the dance genres of classical ballet, American ballet, jazz, tap, lyrical, modern, contemporary, hip-hop, break dance, and musical theater.

-In addition to her training, Amanda has experience as a dance teacher at multiple studios on Long Island.
-She was also given the opportunity to choreograph for her peers in her High School’s dance ensemble.
-During her three years in the Lindenhurst Dance Ensemble, Amanda improved both her technique and choreography skills while working with a diverse group of dancers.
+Amanda has experience as a dance teacher at multiple studios on Long Island.
+Additionally, she spent three years in the Lindenhurst Dance Ensemble where she performed with a diverse group of dancers and choreographed routines for her peers.
 After high school, Amanda continued to pursue her passion for dance by taking dance classes at Nassau Community College, and sharing her technique and choreography with her dance students on Long Island.

-Outside of the dance studio, Amanda is the mother of two little girls and an ENL teacher in the Amityville School District
+Amanda has been teaching at Great South Bay Dance since 2018.
+Outside of the dance studio, Amanda is the mother of three little girls and works as an ENL teacher in the Amityville School District.

 STACEY CHIESA, INSTRUCTOR